1601-mma2013/Performance-Enhancer/README.md

 1. Product{project} Vision

-To be able to provide a free and easily accessible program to the masses to improve the user experience by boosing the pcs performance using the disabled componentes of the factory made pcs.
+To be able to provide a free and easily accessible program to the masses to improve the user experience by boosting the pcs performance using the disabled components of the factory made pcs.

 2. Risk